c1nnamonB4keryH4x/Password-offensive-complexity-checker-/README.md

 - **File Not Found**: Ensure that the paths entered for variant, common passwords, and wordlist files are correct.
 - **Encoding Errors**: The tool attempts to load files using multiple encodings.
 If you encounter issues, check the file encoding.
 - **Performance Issues**: If the tool is slow, consider optimizing the wordlist or reducing the number of passwords being checked.
+- **Imports not working**: Make sure all depencies have been installed and none of them have been moved resulting in errors.

 ## FAQs